burrrata/crypto_wars/src/chefs_tasting_menu/pub_priv_key.md

 fn main() {

     // (b**p) % m
-    // rust makes exponential multiplication with i32 hard
+    // rust makes exponential multiplication with i32 a real bother
-    // but hopefully this shed some more light on exactly what's going on
+    // but hopefully this sheds some more light on exactly what's going on
     // feel free to uncomment the println!() macros to see for yourself! :) fn exp_mod(b: i32,
                p: i32,